Sunday, January 10, 2010

 made themselves at home up in the warehouse rafters and around the bird seed.
 Seeing these birds living in Lowe's each day would make me smile, but they made it difficult to sell, for instance, a soiled patio set.

 One evening, while loading a shiny new grill into a man's vehicle, I learned that birds live right outside Lowe's, too.
-The man's head turned, a bird dropped a wet one on the metal cover--Splat!
-A second later, the man, who wore glasses that magnified the size of his eyes, turned his head.
-But, lucklily, I had already wiped the astonishment from my face and the shit splatter from the metal using the assembly sheet (Lowe's assembles grills for free) that had been taped to the front.
+When the man's head turned away for just a moment, a bird dropped a wet one on the metal cover--Splat!
+A second later, the man, who wore glasses that magnified the size of his eyes, turned his head back.
+But, luckily, I had already wiped the astonishment from my face and the shit splatter from the metal using the assembly sheet (Lowe's assembles grills for free) that had been taped to the front.
 Phew.

 Red vest